Force over Distance: Chapter 39

 “Really?”
 Young asked mildly.
 “Never would have guessed that about you.”

-“My point, sir,” James continued, “is that if you let Greer and I spread the word a little—you’ll have a lot more eyes.”
+“My point, sir,” James continued, “is that if you let Greer and I spread the word, you’ll have a lot more eyes.”

 “Wouldn’t take much,” Greer said.
 “No one likes Telford.
-We don’t even have to really say anything.
-Just that he’s gunning for Rush.
+We just say he’s gunning for Rush.
 Wants to study him.
 Everyone knows that anyway.
-We just give it a little spin, little word of mouth, and, all of a sudden, everyone’s looking out for the guy.”
+We just give it a little spin, little word of mouth, and, all of a sudden, everyone’s lookin’ out for the guy.”

 “Do it,” Young said.